MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I have converted to development platform to WebGL.
 I had to do some graphical adjustments for this.
 I have also fixated the game sclaing to 1280*720 to match the scaling on the website.
 The game is released!
 -24/03/2025
 I have started recieving feedback from the players.
 I have to fix some minor bugs.
 The report is my main priority right now.
+-28/03/2025
+The report is almost done, I will make the final bugfixes and re-release the game soon.